davideliason/PDXAdventures/README.md

 #Setup instructions:#

-To view online: point your browser to  `http://pdx-adventures.herokuapp.com`
+To view online: point your browser to `<a href="http://pdx-adventures.herokuapp.com> http://pdx-adventures.herokuapp.com</a>`

 OR